-This value indicates the amount of Guided Learning Hours the unit will require for delivery to a learner on average.
+This value indicates the amount of Guided Learning Hours a unit will require for delivery to a learner on average.
 This includes contact with tutors, trainers or facilitators as part of the learning process, and includes formal learning including classes, training sessions, coaching, seminars and tutorials.
+This value also includes the time taken to prepare for, and complete, the assessment for the unit.
 Guided learning hours are rounded up to the nearest five hours.